 - If your pet is microchipped, immediately contact the microchip company.
 Ensure your personal information (phone numbers, address, etc.) is up-to-date.

-- Look at the shelters near where your pet went missing.
+- Look at the shelters and Animal Control near where your pet went missing.
 Do not limit yourself to one shelter in the immediate vicinity.
 Reach out to shelters in surrounding counties.
-Someone may find your pet and bring them to a shelter location outside of your immediate area for several reasons.
+Drop off copies of your flyer at vet offices and animal shelters near where your pet went missing

 - Set up one or more feeding stations close to where pet was lost.
 Use food with a strong smell, like rotisserie chicken (de-boned), Royal Farms chicken, tuna fish, sardines, canned cat food, kielbasa, hotdogs.
 It's best to monitor the food with a camera so you know if the dog or another animal ate the food.
 OPH has cellular trail cameras that can be used at the feeding station if you don't have access to one.

 - Place articles of clothing from family members that the pet bonded to and/or a favorite dog bed/blanket outside to help them use that scent to find home.
 Place the items on the porch, deck, or area of the yard that would attract the dog by scent (preferably an area that keeps them dry from rain/snow).